giri025/DISCRETE-FOURIER-TRANSFORM-/README.md

 ## Giri R
 ## 212223060068
 # AIM:
-To Obtain DFT and FFT of a given sequence in SCILAB.
-# To Obtain DFT and FFT of a given sequence in SCILAB.
+To Obtain DFT and FFT of a given sequence in SCILAB

 # APPARATUS REQUIRED:
 PC installed with SCILAB.